Wildlife rehabilitation: Process

 Rehabilitation begins when an animal is found and reported to a wildlife rehabilitator or seized from the illegal wildlife trade or a poacher.
-If you find wildlife in need of rescue, it can be dangerous or even illegal to interact with the animal yourself; be sure to contact a licensed rehabilitator before taking action.
+If one finds wildlife in need of rescue, it can be dangerous or even illegal to interact with the animal yourself; be sure to contact a licensed rehabilitator before taking action.
 Unfortunately, oftentimes unsupervised individuals will perform procedures that would require the knowledge and skills of a veterinarian without seeking them out first, this often results in difficulties in the recovery process.

 The facility relies on the public to bring the wildlife in to be treated, this leads to the majority of animals being admitted being those that untrained individuals are willing to handle.
 The most common reason for admission is orphaned/abandoned animals, but oftentimes they are not actually orphaned, therefore educating the public in the determining factors for if a baby is actually orphaned.
 There is a big change in the number and variability of species being admitted based on the seasons.
 This has a big part to do with baby season for animals, as it is often juvenile animals that are injured and admitted into the rehabilitation centers.